ghkaan/BaR-release/README.md

 - recentcount - Number of recent files to keep
 - tooltipdelay - Tooltip delay in ms
 - completebell - True\False flag to trigger system-defined bell sound (if defined) once run is completed
+- update_ui - delay in ms and number of repeats after the run is completed

 [EXCL_SAS] - User-defined SAS exclusion rules (will remove SAS log message from other categories if identified) [EXCL_PY] - User-defined PY exclusion rules (will remove R log message from other categories if identified) [EXCL_R] - User-defined R exclusion rules (will remove R log message from other categories if identified)